-Stew, I am actually pretty good at pullups, but have found it tough to do multiple sets of higher reps not because I cannot do any more pullups, but because I cannot hang on the bar any longer.
+Stew, I am actually pretty good at pull-ups, but have found it tough to do multiple sets of higher reps not because I cannot do any more pull-ups, but because I cannot hang on the bar any longer.
 My forearms are on fire!
 I have the same issues when doing rope climbs and even some tactical skills.
 How can I get my forearms stronger?

-The exercises incorporate grip training while also adding more classic calisthenics movements that will assist your abilities to climb rope, walls, fences, and obstacles.
-Get good at pull-ups and dips as they will help you pull yourself up and over climbing obstacles when faced with a wall, rope, or ladder climb.
+The exercises incorporate grip training while also adding more classic calisthenics movements that will assist your abilities to climb rope, walls, fences and obstacles.
+Get good at pull-ups and dips; they will help you pull yourself up and over climbing obstacles when faced with a wall, rope or ladder climb.

-Grab the pull-up bar with your hands placed about shoulder-width apart and your palms facing away from you.
+Grab the pull-up bar with your hands placed about shoulder width apart and your palms facing away from you.
 Pull yourself upward until your chin is over the bar and complete the exercise by slowly moving to the hanging position.